-Victoria scones are a classic British tea-time staple, and they're really easy to make.
-With just a few simple ingredients, you can rustle up a delicious batch of these traditional scones that are perfect for sharing with friends and family.
+Victoria scones are a classic British tea-time treat that are easy to make.
+With just a few simple ingredients, you can whip up a delicious batch perfect for sharing with friends and family.

-With a slightly crispy outside, and a soft and fluffy middle, this easy bero scone recipe will become your favourite afternoon tea treat in no time!
+With a crisp outside and a soft, fluffy inside, this easy scone recipe will quickly become your favourite afternoon tea snack!

 Serve the scones warm out of the oven with strawberry jam and clotted cream, or enjoy them on their own with a cup of tea.